NickFamoye/NickFamoye/README.md

 ![Big Data Engineer](https://github.com/NickFamoye/NickFamoye/blob/main/Blue%20and%20yellow%20simple%20digital%20marketing%20banner%20(1).png)

 # Nicholas Famoye
-My name is Nicholas Famoye, i have my bachelor in Sociology, and currently transitioning into technology as a Big Data Engineer. i enjoy analyzing and programming which promt my enthusiastic quest towards learning programing languages, frameworks and databases like Python, Scala, linux, SQL, MongoDB that can enhance my productivity in an effective and efficient way.
+My name is Nicholas Famoye, i transitioned from a sociological background into technology as a Big Data Engineer. i enjoy analyzing and programming which promt my enthusiastic quest towards learning programing languages, frameworks and databases like Python, Scala, linux, SQL, MongoDB that can enhance my productivity in an effective and efficient way with an utmost desire to develop application and analyze big data to deduce meaningful information for real-time diagnostic, descriptive, predictive and prescriptive purposes.

 ## Skills and Experience
 * ⚛ Python